mustafalani/flashgun/README.md

 Folder Structure
 ----------------
-The following folders must be placed in the root directory of ffplayout
+The following folders must be placed in the root directory of flashgun
 ```
 doc
 logs